mvaganov/CmdLineAsteroids/notes.md

 The `System.Action` type is a variable that stores a function to invoke later.
 This can also be accomplished with a delegate, as we saw in `DrawBuffer.IsInsideShapeDelegate`.
 Each task also keeps track of what line of code called `Tasks.Add`, which is very valuable information when debugging asynchronous functionality like this.
 Execution of tasks happen in the Update method, where the next Task to execute is at the front of a the Tasks list.
-A seperate list in RunUpdate gathers tasks to execute before the execution.
+A separate list in RunUpdate gathers tasks to execute before the execution.
 	If an executing Task ends up calling `Tasks.Add` in a nested call, this separation prevents an infinite loop.
 Ordering is done by a Binary Search algorithm, generalized to work on generic records.
 The implementation of this binary search looks like this: